CSCfi/csc-user-guide/docs/data/sensitive-data/single-register-permit.md

 Processing data issued directly from a single register differs from processing data issued by Findata.
 If you have received a permit directly from a single register, you need to use **SD Apply** to access the data on SD Desktop.
 The following instructions will direct you on how to apply for access to data issued by a single register.

+!!!
+Note
+    * [SD Connect](sd_connect.md), a service used for storing sensitive research data, is **not accessible for registry data processing**.
+It is not possible to directly import any additional data, script, or software into the virtual desktop.
+    * If you need software that is not available on the SD Desktop by default, please contact [Service Desk](../../support/contact.md) (*Subject: Sensitive Data, Secondary use*) well in advance - even before applying for a data permit.

+*Please note that you can create a test project and test regular SD Desktop independently, to make sure that SD Desktop is suitable for your needs.
+[Instructions how to access regular SD Desktop](sd-use-case-new-user-project-manager.md).*

 ## Get access to single register data

 ### Create a project in MyCSC